swaptacular/swpt_trade/README.md

   administrative tools, useful for the continued proper functioning of the "Circular Trade" service.

-* The `swagger-ui-image` is a simple [Swagger UI] cleint for the server Web API, mainly useful for testing.
+* The `swagger-ui-image` is a simple [Swagger UI] client for the admin Web API, mainly useful for testing.

 **Note:** This implementation uses [JSON Serialization for the Swaptacular Messaging Protocol].